w3f/polkadot-wiki/docs/general/dashboards/staking-dashboard.md

 ### Pools

 !!!info "Joining a Nomination Pool - Walk-through video tutorial"
     [This video tutorial](https://youtu.be/dDIG7QAApig) shows you how to join a [nomination pool](../../learn/learn-nomination-pools.md) with the Staking Dashboard.
-You can also read the [dedicated support article](../../learn/how-to/join-nomination-pool.md) about joining a pool.
+You can also read the [dedicated article](../../learn/how-to/join-nomination-pool.md) about joining a pool.

 ![dashboard pools](../../assets/dashboard-pools.png)